feinstein/google-i18n-address-dart/README.md

 # Google i18n Address for Dart

-This package contains a copy of [Google's i18n address](https://chromium-i18n.appspot.com/ssl-address) metadata repository that contains great data but comes with no uptime guarantees.
+This package is a dart port of [google-i18n-address](https://github.com/mirumee/google-i18n-address), made in Python.
+It contains a copy of [Google's i18n address](https://chromium-i18n.appspot.com/ssl-address) metadata repository that contains great data but comes with no uptime guarantees.

 Contents of this package will allow you to programmatically build address forms that adhere to rules of a particular region or country, validate local addresses, and format them to produce a valid address label for delivery.